 This natural homemade spider repellent can be used for both your home & your garden.
 Safe and natural, this spider repellent DIY won’t harm your family or pets and has a very pleasant smell.

-It took us years to get this project moving and when we finally started to see our dream come true we’ve stumbled upon a few throwbacks.
-We never thought about having to make our own homemade spider repellent.
+It took us years to get the house project moving and when we finally started to see our dream come true we’ve stumbled upon a few throwbacks.
+We never thought about having to make our own homemade spider repellent!
 We’ve heard people talking about bugs and mice and rats but never about spiders and definitely not in a new house.

 And I truly, deeply hate spiders! (although some of them are so incredibly small and cute, I might change my mind about them one of these days; just kidding arachnophobia is a big issue around this household).
-So here I am now, armed with a bottle of this homemade spider repellent, frantically spraying the windows and doors, almost every day, in what it seems a successful attempt to keep these little, wild creatures away from our human, domestic world.
+So here I am now, armed with a bottle of this home made spider spray, frantically spraying the windows and doors, almost every day, in what it seems a successful attempt to keep these little, wild creatures away from our human, domestic world.

-This homemade spider repellent is quite nice, really and extremely quick and easy to do.
-I love to use peppermint oil or lemon juice, sometimes both, but I wouldn’t say no to cinnamon oil either.
-The homemade spider repellent can be used in your home and garden.
+This spider repellent DIY is quite nice, really and extremely quick and easy to do!
+I love to use peppermint oil or lemon juice in my spider repellent, sometimes both, but I wouldn’t say no to cinnamon oil either.
+This spider repellent spray can be used in your home and garden.
 Its natural ingredients won’t harm your family or your pets and although it has to be applied more often than pesticides, it’s way safer and has a very pleasant smell.